Tramadol For Dogs Explained: A Safe Painkiller?

 Tramadol For Dogs Dosages: What Will Work For Your Dog?

-Using Tramadol for either humans or dogs can be a bit of a tricky procedure and if you plan on using the drug at all, it’s highly recommended that you stick to the plan laid out by your veterinarian.
+Using Tramadol for either humans or dogs can be a tricky procedure and if you plan on using the drug at all, it’s highly recommended that you stick to the plan laid out by your veterinarian.
 Like most drugs of this nature, Tramadol can be highly addictive and can have negative side-effects if used in the wrong dosage or if discontinued abruptly.
 It can lead to withdrawal symptoms such as depression, headaches, heart palpitations, anxiety, convulsions, loss of memory, fever, and nausea to name but a few.

 Because dogs are unable to express their symptoms they may be experiencing, diagnosing the issue can be a little more of a challenge.
 Therefore, it’s imperative you stick to the directions offered by your veterinarian carefully lest you end up worsening your dog’s health further.
 With regards to dogs, their weight or breed isn’t usually a factor to consider when prescribing the drug.